cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 If a declared variable conflicts with a content name, the capacity of the corresponding content type is shortened to contain only the elements up to the first conflicting element found.

-When choosing which arrays to implement using lookup, Mindcode chooses the largest array that can be converted to a lookup array given the not yet allocated content types and their capacities.
+When choosing which arrays to implement using lookup, Mindcode chooses the largest array that can be converted to a lookup array given the not yet allocated content types and their available capacities.
 If there are two or more such arrays of the same size, the array with the largest total weight of its instructions is used.

 Example of a lookup array: